hepplerj/machinesvalley/introduction.md

 This project is under version control.
 If you'd like to see all of the updates the project has gone through, you can follow the updates on [Github](https://github.com/hepplerj/machinesvalley).

-### Partners

-[Stanford University Spatial History Project](http://www.stanford.edu/group/spatialhistory/): I am working as a researcher with the Spatial History Project to develop new visualizations.

 ### Copyright Statement

 All material produced here is published freely for educational and research use, subject to fair use regulations.
 The site design, programming, and data structures are all developed under the open source MIT License.
 Images and other material may have copyright restrictions; please contact the appropriate institution.